surrogate-sci/biomarker-funding/README.md

 # Biomarker Research Funding

 NIH has spent between **$62B and $175B** on biomarker-related research since 2004.
-Why then has the throughput and performance characteristics of valuable biomarkers such as surrogate endpoints and patient empowered decision making so poor?
+Why then has the throughput and performance characteristics of valuable biomarkers,such as surrogate endpoints and treatment optimization, been so poor?
+This is the subject of our inquiry.

 *Click charts to open the interactive version.*